GameDevCoder/portfolio/_clients/crooz.md

 &nbsp;

-#### Productivity Tools for quick, easy previewing of Unity Models and Animation
+#### Productivity Tools for quick previewing of Unity Models and Animation

+##### Animation Playback in Unity Editor

+At this time to preview animations in Unity, you had to press the triangle "Play Button" and go into Playmode.
+This was actually a very lengthy process.
+The more assets we added to the game, the more time it took to get into Playmode.

+To save time for previewing model animations, I created a way to playback animations from Animation Controllers WITHOUT entering Unity's Playmode.

+The Controller's Animation States were selectable and could be easily previewed.

 &nbsp;